Ethan Juan: Personal life

 Upon entering showbiz, Ethan Juan began a relationship with his then-manager, Chang Te Lin, who is 12 years his senior, until he fell for his Green Forest, My Home co-star Esther Liu in 2005.
 Their relationship was opposed by Liu's agency, leading him back to Chang.
-From 2006 to 2007, Juan dated Joanna Shao, a wealthy woman four years his senior who he met at a nightclub.
+From 2006 to 2007, Juan dated Joanna Shao, a wealthy woman four years his senior whom he met at a nightclub.
 In 2008, Shao revealed Juan's sexual preferences to a gossip magazine and claimed that he had been seeing her and Tiffany Hsu at the same time for nearly a month.

 In 2007, the relationship between Juan and Tiffany Hsu was made public by paparazzi photographs of them on a beach date in Kenting.
 In 2010, Juan was caught in a hotel with another woman.
 After the news broke, Hsu changed her relationship status on Facebook from "in a stable relationship" to "complicated".
 In March 2015, Juan was rumored to be in a relationship with Zhou Dongyu.
 He denied the rumors but admitted to temporarily separating from Hsu.
 Zhou responded to the rumor on Weibo, "Fake."
 In October, Apple Daily reported that Juan and Hsu had ended their eight-year relationship due to Juan's affair with a married Chinese actress with children.
 Juan denied the affair.

 Juan was rumored to be in a relationship with Song Zu'er in 2019 and broke up at the end of 2020, although both parties denied it.
 In February 2022, Juan posted a photo with a woman on his Instagram story and admitted to dating an office worker.
 They broke up five months later.